5.20 Pre-birth Child Protection Procedure

 - Where there are concerns about Child Sexual Exploitation (CSE).

 - Where either or both parents are a ‘Looked After Child’ (see definition below).

 Where either or both parents are a Care Leaver a risk assessment using the level of needs document should be made to decide if the baby is at risk of harm and a referral to children’s services made as appropriate.
+The risk assessment should consider either parent being a first-time parent and/or still open to the Care Leaver service.
 If risk factors have not been identified, then a referral to children’s services may not be warranted.
 Referral to support services should be discussed in partnership with the parents.

 Looked After child